Data Science Certificates in 2023? (15 Recruiters Tell All)

 How to Get the Data Science Skills Employers Desire

-We’ve established that recruiters and hiring managers in data science are looking for real-world skills, not certifications.
-What’s the best way to get the skills you need?
+We’ve established that recruiters and hiring managers in data science are looking for real-world skills, not necessarily certifications.
+So what’s the best way to get the skills you need?

 Hands-down, the best way to acquire compelling data science skills is by digging in and getting your hands dirty with actual data.

 Choose a data science course that lets you complete projects as you learn.
-Then, showcase your know-how with digital portfolios that employers can access when considering your application.
+Then, showcase your know-how with digital portfolios.
+That way, employers can see what skills you’ve mastered when considering your application.